 The introductory bonus has finally gone away, and Southwest is now offering this card with the same $5,000 minimum spend requirement to earn 70,000 points.
 Still pretty amazing ;-)!

 This card also has a $199 annual fee.

 This card grants you an opportunity to score an EASY 70,000 Southwest points that you can use to book FREE flights AND to qualify for the Southwest Companion Pass.

 The Southwest Companion Pass lets one person fly FREE with you from the time you earn it until the END of the FOLLOWING year.
-You’ll need to earn 110,000 qualifying points within ONE calendar year by December 31, 2019 for a Companion Pass good through the end of 2020 or 125,000 qualifying points within ONE calendar year beginning January 1, 2020 by December 31, 2020 for a Companion Pass good through 2021.
+You’ll need to earn 125,000 qualifying points within ONE calendar year to score a pass.